 Say the airplane is heading too much to the right.
 You type keypad 0 a few times to make it turn back to the left.
-Don't wait till the aircraft has straightened up completely.
+Do not wait till the aircraft has straightened up completely.
 Type keypad Enter before the aircraft reaches the direction you wish to travel.

 Otherwise you will find that you will over-correct and have to turn back again.
 If you use the mouse, such corrections are much easier and more precise.

-To summarise: two methods exist to steer the airplane on the ground: the differential brakes on the side wheels and the rudder pedals.
+To summarise: two methods exist to steer the airplane on the ground: the differential brakes on the main wheels and the rudder pedals.
 This control redundancy is very common in aviation.
 If one method fails, you still have another method available to perform the task.

-You may be wondering why the aircraft drifts to the left when it rolls on the ground, forcing your to compensate with a little push on the right rudder pedal?
-The main reason is the flow of air produced by the propeller.
+You may be wondering why the aircraft drifts to the left when it rolls on the ground, forcing you to compensate with a little push on the right rudder pedal?
+The main reason is engine torque.
+As the propeller rotates clockwise, an opposite force is rolling the aircraft counter-clockwise.
+This transfers a force onto the left main gear and tire.
+This force results is a slight increase in drag and a slightly smaller tire radius.
+A secondary reason is the flow of air produced by the propeller.
 It blows along the airplane body, but also corkscrews around the airplane fuselage.
 The upper part of that slight vortex pushes the vertical tail to the right.
-This causes makes the front of the aircraft to yaw to the left.
+This causes the front of the aircraft to yaw a bit to the left.